Review Your Schedule

 - Log into MyKSC

 - Select Student Services tab.
-“My Class Schedule” is the first option under Class Information.
-Select Fall 2013 and you will view your classes.
+“My Class Schedule” is the first option under Academic Planning.
+Select Fall 2016 and you will view your classes.

-Note: With few exceptions, all first year students are registered in a foundation course for the Integrative Studies Program (ISP) which includes: * ITW 101, the Integrative Thinking and Writing course, OR * IQL, Integrative Quantitative Literacy course (or approved substitute: Math 141, Math 120, and Math 135).
-During Orientation you’ll learn about how you can use ‘Program Evaluation’ in MyKSC to keep track of what requirements you’ve satisfied and what courses you still need to take.
+During Orientation you’ll learn about how you can use Student Planning in MyKSC to keep track of what requirements you’ve satisfied and what courses you still need to take.

 While accruing the 120 credits needed to graduate, you must fulfill three different kinds of degree requirements.